fastlib/fCWT/README.md

 - Real-time CWT for signals having sample frequencies of up to 200kHz
 - Applicable in many applications ranging from audio and speech to engine vibration analysis
 - Easy Python integration via pip
-- Easy MATLAB integration via MEX-files
+- Coming soon: Easy MATLAB integration via MEX-files

 |fCWT for real-time audio and speech analysis                    |fCWT for high-resolution in-vivo Neuropixel data analysis       |
 |:--------------------------------------------------------------:|:--------------------------------------------------------------:|